 Code of conduct

-As a peer you must maintain confidentiality and not discuss any official matters outside formal meetings.
+As an arts peer, you must maintain confidentiality and not discuss any official matters outside formal meetings.

 You must declare any conflicts of interest or potential conflicts of interest.